where-to-stay

 Getting to Jaén

 Jaén has good transport connections but no airport.
 Most visitors arrive by car, train, or bus.
+For full details, see our getting around Jaén guide.

 What to Do While Staying in Jaén

-Staying overnight lets you experience Jaén's highlights without rushing:
+Staying overnight lets you experience Jaén's highlights without rushing.

+Day 1: Explore Jaén itself.
 Visit the cathedral (one of Spain's finest Renaissance churches), the Arab baths (the largest in Spain), and the castle (even if not staying at the Parador, the views are free).
-Evening tapas crawl in the old town.
+Finish with an evening tapas crawl in the old town.
+See our full things to do in Jaén guide.

+Day 2: Day trip to Úbeda and Baeza.
 The twin Renaissance towns deserve a full day.
 Drive the scenic route through olive groves, visit Úbeda's Parador for lunch, explore Baeza in the afternoon.

-Visit one of the area's olive mills (many offer tours, especially during harvest season Nov-Jan).
+Day 3: Olive oil route.
+Visit one of the area's olive mills (many offer tours, especially during harvest season November to January).
 Taste the difference between early and late harvest oils.
 Drive through the endless groves that produce a third of the world's olive oil.

 Ask your hotel to arrange an olive mill visit.
 The staff at Jaén hotels know which mills welcome visitors, especially the smaller producers who don't advertise.
-Harvest season (November-January) is magical, but mills offer tours year-round.
+Harvest season is magical, but mills offer tours year-round.

 Compare prices